rodionovd/shortcuts/README.md

 ## ⚠️ Compatibility Warning

-`shortcuts` is built on top of macOS' private APIs (InputMethodKit.framework for 10.11, KeyboardServices.framework for 10.12) so any OS update (especially a major one) could break the utility.
+`shortcuts` is built on top of macOS' private APIs (InputMethodKit.framework for 10.11, KeyboardServices.framework for 10.12+) so any OS update (especially a major one) could break the utility.
 If this ever happens I'll try my best to fix it as soon as possible, so stay tuned!

-There're two branches in this repo: [`v1.x`](https://github.com/rodionovd/shortcuts/tree/1.x/for-el-capitan) for El Capitan (10.11) and [`master`](https://github.com/rodionovd/shortcuts/tree/master) for Sierra (10.12).
+There're two branches in this repo: [`v1.x`](https://github.com/rodionovd/shortcuts/tree/1.x/for-el-capitan) for El Capitan (10.11) and [`master`](https://github.com/rodionovd/shortcuts/tree/master) for Sierra (10.12) and High Sierra (10.13).
 The former is in maintaince mode mostly so it won't receive any new features (but I'll try to backport bug fixes from `master`, so don't worry).

 If you're installing `shortcuts` via Homebrew the appropriate version is installed automatically based on your macOS revision.